KDE/digikam-doc/image_editor/enhancement_tools.rst

 The default layout of G'MIC-Qt is quite simple (this can be changed in the G'MIC-Qt **Settings** dialog).
 See below the description of each pane:

-    - On the left there is the preview.
-With some filters the whole image is displayed, and with other filters it will be shown a 100% crop detail, depending on the kind of effect that we are going to activate.
+    - On the left, there is the preview.
+With some filters, the whole image is displayed, and with other filters it will be shown a 100% crop detail, depending on the kind of effect that we are going to activate.

-    - In the middle there is the useful search bar at the top, with a list of groups of effects below.
+    - In the middle, there is the useful search bar at the top, with a list of groups of effects below.
 Each group can be opened with a double click or by clicking the small arrow on the left of the name.

     - On the right would appear the settings of the selected filter, if we had selected one below, to confirm the changes, there are the **Apply** and the **Ok** buttons.
 The **Cancel** button stops all current processing and returns to the Image Editor.

-You can search a filter using in their groups, but the fastest way to find them is to use the **Search** bar on the top of list.
-If the filter categories looks like a bit daunting, it's possible to add the most used filters in a favorites list and to apply a color tag using the filters tree-view context menu.
-On the bottom the **Add Fave** button allow to append an entry in the first section named **Faves** on the list.
+You can search a filter using their groups, but the fastest way to find them is to use the **Search** bar at the top of the list.
+If the filter categories look a bit daunting, it's possible to add the most used filters in a favorites list and to apply a color tag using the filters tree-view context menu.
+On the bottom, the **Add Fave** button allows appending an entry in the first section named **Faves** on the list.

 .. figure:: images/editor_gmicqt_filters_tree_view.webp
     :alt: